protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 ---
 I have been running Debian Sid for about a year now.
 Overall, I think it is an excellent rolling release GNU/Linux distribution.
 Debian is my distro of choice because of (i) its importance to the free software world, (ii) its diverse community, (iii) its politics and stance on free software,[^NoteDFSGNonFree] and (iv) the fact that it is an "enterprise-grade" operating system without being backed by any one company (e.g. Ubuntu).

-Debian is not a beginner's choice.
-It does not try to make the experience user-friendly or to provide everything "out of the box".
+Debian is not an ideal choice for beginners.
+It does not try to make the experience the most user friendly or to provide everything "out of the box".
 Users coming from distros such as the Ubuntu flavours or Linux Mint, thinking that they will just "cut out the middleman" and go directly to the source, are in for a hard time.

 A Debian user is expected to mould their system into their own needs, to make configurations and adaptations for their particular case.
 For example, you cannot use `sudo` with your regular user, unless you configure it to do so.
 The `lightdm` login screen will not show the user list by default.
 You will probably have to configure `fontconfig` in order to have consistent fonts across applications, such as in `chromium`.
-All desktop environments offer a basic experience, unlike the care and polish that goes into something like Linux Mint or Ubuntu MATE.
+All desktop environments offer a basic experience, unlike the care and polish that goes into something like the Linux Mint editions or Ubuntu MATE.
 And so on.
-As such, I would argue that Debian is targeted at experience GNU/Linux users and should be put in the same category as Arch Linux (which I have also used extensively).
+As such, I would argue that Debian is targeted at experienced GNU/Linux users.

 In this article, I document all the steps I take to get my working environment on Debian *Sid*.
 The core of my setup is the Binary Space Partitioning Window Manager (BSPWM).
 It is a tilling window manager, similar to the arguably more popular i3 (i3WM).